TexasInstruments/edgeai-tensorlab/README.md

 The following are the key functionality supported by this tool:
 - Dataset handling: This dataset formats supported by this tool is described in a section below.
 This can convert dataset formats and can automatically split the given dataset into train and validation sets (if it is not already split).
 - Model training: Model training repositories such as [edgeai-torchvision](https://github.com/TexasInstruments/edgeai-torchvision) and [edgeai-mmdetection](https://github.com/TexasInstruments/edgeai-mmdetection) are integrated.
 Several models with pretrained checkpoints are incorporated for each of these repositories.
-We also plan to integrate [edgeai-yolov5](https://github.com/TexasInstruments/edgeai-yolov5) soon.
 - Model compilation: Model compilation tools [edgeai-tidl-tools](https://github.com/TexasInstruments/edgeai-tidl-tools) and [edgeai-benchmark](https://github.com/TexasInstruments/edgeai-benchmark) for TI's EdgeAI SoCs have been integrated.

 Tasks and Models